nguyenchiencong/nguyenchiencong.github.io/_pages/04_now.md

 Guess, we'll upgrade everything progressively and just powerful enough so we can run StableDiffusion.

 Artificial Intelligence right now is kind of cool: it helps us code, draw, make voice-overs, and everything faster.
 Knowledge is cheap nowadays, and AI is just an extension of mankind.
-It's funny, it is something quite efficient, that which knows all the stuff yet doesn't actually understand the thing behind the word, all the intricacies of life.
+Funnily, it is something quite efficient, that which knows all the stuff yet doesn't actually understand the thing behind the word, all the intricacies of life.
 Like a human after all.
 Who is more intelligent than whom?
 That might be a silly question.

 C.